Why shoppers can't get delivery slots? Bigbasket CEO explains

 Mint reported last month that Bigbasket is finding it tough to fulfil the sudden surge in orders as people resorted to panic buying.

-Menon said in his tweets that demand went up 3-6 times across its grocery delivery platform.
+Menon said in his tweets that the online grocery firm's demand had risen three-six times across its grocery delivery platform.

-However, a week after the initial lockdown was announced, Bigbasket had begun steps to procure supplies to keep with growing demand, Menon said in his tweets.
+However, a week after the initial lockdown was announced, Bigbasket started taking steps to procure supplies to meet the growing demand, Menon said in his tweets.
 “We plan for demand 3 months ahead on a rolling basis.
 This means setting up warehouses, procuring racks, picking devices, crates, hiring people, delivery vans, etc… We also have close relationships with our suppliers, FMCG companies, more than 15,000 registered farmers and mills, which meant we would be able to service the additional post-lockdown demand comfortably," Menon said in one of his tweets.

 In the last year alone, the e-grocer stepped up its supply chain and warehousing operations.
 In early 2019, the grocery delivery startup began expanding its network of last-mile delivery hubs or dark stores.
 Dark stores are a distributed set of warehouses set up across a city, which, according to Menon, helped the e-grocer increase capacity of its supply base rapidly.